aaroparkkinen/imc-prosperity-3/Trader Joe_report.md

 added visualizers and a back-testing tool into our process to create and evaluate new strategies.

-We also adopted GitHub as our primary collaboration tool, which was crucial for maintaining clear communication across time zones and keeping track of each team member's progress and findings.
+We also adopted Github as our primary collaboration tool, which was crucial for maintaining clear communication across time zones and keeping track of each team member's progress and findings.
 By the end of the competition, our code had become well-organized, modular, and easy